This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 This chicken piccata recipe features crispy fried chicken served with luxurious lemon caper sauce!
 You KNOW I love fried chicken, like this air fryer fried chicken or this buttermilk fried chicken.
 I’m so happy to make fried chicken ANOTHER WAY!

 Serve this piccata with angel hair pasta and a salad and this quick dinner is sure to please.
+BUT you can also serve this with any pasta!
+Or over rice.
+Or try it over whipped potatoes.

 Chicken or Veal piccata is a classic Italian dish made by pounding the meat thin with a meat mallet.
 In this version, we’re subbing in chicken breast cut into cutlets to save time.
 You can pound the chicken into thinner pieces if you want it thinner.